kit-g/vault/infrastructure/README.md

 This directory contains the infrastructure as code (IaC) configuration for deploying the Vault application to AWS using the Serverless Application Model (SAM).

+For a high-level overview of the entire project, please refer to the [main README](../README.md).

 ## Overview

 The Vault application is deployed as a serverless application on AWS with the following components: